Letters from John Hardie to his family, 1917-1918 - Part 3

 33

-and mored back carrying the wounded
+and moved back carrying the wounded

-that were left to the neaest dressing
+that were left. to the nearest dressing

-station I happened to be one of four who
+station.
+I happened to be one of four who

 mile.
-The pear fellow never whimfired and
+The poor fellow never whimpered. and

-we must have hurt him
+we must have hurt him at times for

 we were stumbling and slipping all the time